mukujayCS/Apartment-Hunter/README.md

 - **Chrome extension** to analyze listings directly on rental sites as a plug-in
 - **Apartment Listing Site API integration** Directly using this tool from apartment listing sites through API's (which are currently paid and only for enterprises) would create a more seamless user experience
 - **Chrome extension** to analyze listings directly on rental sites as a plug-in

-## AI Tool Use

-This project was developed with assistance from **Claude** (Anthropic) to accelerate development.

-**Where Claude helped:**
-- **UI Improvements** - Component architecture, CSS layouts, drag & drop implementation, accessibility improvements
-- **Debugging** - Assisting in finding the root cause of different bugs that arose during the development process
-- **Visual Design Improvements** - Visual improvements to the system architecture and workflow diagrams

-**Main Goal:** AI assistance enabled faster iteration and better code quality to lead to a better end product